harness/developer-hub/tutorials/build-code/ci-tutorial-kubernetes-cluster-build-infra.md

 </details>

-Next, you'll create a connector that allows Harness to connect to your Git codebase, and you'll install a Harness Delegate in your Kubernetes cluster.
+Next, you'll create a _connector_ that allows Harness to connect to your Git codebase, and you'll install a Harness Delegate in your Kubernetes cluster.
+A connector is a configurable object that connects to an external resource automatically while the pipeline runs.
 For detailed instructions on creating GitHub connectors, go to [Add a GitHub connector](/docs/platform/Connectors/add-a-git-hub-connector).
 For details about GitHub connector settings, go to the [GitHub connector settings reference](/docs/platform/Connectors/ref-source-repo-provider/git-hub-connector-settings-reference).

 1. Under **Project Setup**, select **Connectors**.
 2. Select **New Connector**, and then select **GitHub** under **Code Repositories**.